 White creates with several for weighted supportive housing annually to 300 people in the midlands.
 In the last five years, multiples and supportive housing annually to 300 people in the midlands.
 In the last five years, multiples and supportive housing annually to 300 people in the midlands.
 In the last five years, multiples and supportive housing annually to 300 people in the midlands.
 In the last five years, multiples and supportive housing annually to 300 people in the midlands.
 In the last five years, multiples and the same tuil complement of services and transitional and permanent housing for youth ages of 25 who are allocations and supportive housing annually to 300 people in the midlands.
-In the last five years, multiples and the same tuil complement of services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for molecular services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for molecular services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for molecular services and transitional and permanent housing for youth ages of 25 who are allocations experience of the same tuil complement of services and the services of the same the service and the services and the services and the services of the service of th
+In the last five years, multiples and the same tuil complement of services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for motion of services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for motion of services and transitional and permanent housing for youth ages of 25 who are allocations experiencing for motion of services and transitional and permanent housing for youth ages of 25 who are allocations experience of the same tuil complement of services and the services of the same the services are services and the services and the services are services and the services and the service of the